That Handsome Devil: History

-The band was founded by Godforbid and Jeremy Page.
-Predating the band's existence, they were both members of the hip hop group Alaskan Fishermen, along with Thirstin' Howl III and Father Time.
+The band was founded by Christian James "Godforbid" Oppel and Jeremy Page.
+Predating the band's existence, they were both members of the hip-hop group Alaskan Fishermen, along with Thirstin’ Howl III and Father Time.
 That Handsome Devil released their first single "Dating Tips" in 2004, which featured the songs "Dating Tips", "How to Get Money", and "Don't Go".
 In 2006, the band released their eponymous debut EP That Handsome Devil, which included the single "Dating Tips".
 "Elephant Bones", the fourth track on the album, was featured as a bonus song in Guitar Hero II.

 Their first studio album, A City Dressed in Dynamite, was released in 2008 to several positive reviews, being praised by Amplifier Magazine as "a madcap musical frenzy as dizzying as it is dazzling".
 With music as stylistically varied as their last release, the album expanded on the band's themes of emptiness, drug addiction, materialism, and death, and featured their trademark of dated sound bites from the 1950s.

 A portion of "Mexico" was featured in the seventh episode of season four of Weeds, "Yes I Can", before A City Dressed in Dynamite was released.